sameertulshyan/java-projects/README.md

-# personal-projects
+# java-projects
-This is a repo containing some simple projects, mostly in Java
+This is a repo containing some simple projects, written in Java